datastax/dsbulk/manual/settings.md

 The buffer size to use for batching statements.

-The buffer will be flushed when this size is reached, or when *bufferTimeout* is elapsed, whichever happens first.
+The buffer will be flushed when this size is reached.

 It is usually not necessary to set this value higher than `maxBatchSize`, unless the dataset to load is unsorted, in which case a higher value might improve the average batch size.

 Default: **32**.

-#### --batch.bufferTimeout _&lt;string&gt;_

-The maximum amount of time to wait for incoming items to batch before flushing.

-The buffer will be flushed when this duration is elapsed or when *bufferSize* is reached, whichever happens first.

-Default: **"1 seconds"**.

 #### --batch.enabled _&lt;boolean&gt;_